-(cc) indemnification and directors’ insurance in terms of Section 78 of the Act;
+(cc) the indemnification and directors’ insurance in terms of Section 78 of the Act;

 (dd) financial assistance for subscription of securities pursuant to Section 44 of the Act; and

-(ee) underwriting of shares by a related party where the fees are market related, as confirmed by the independent directors of the issuer.
+(ee) the underwriting of shares by a related party where the fees are market related, as confirmed by the independent directors of the issuer.

 The JSE may require confirmation from the board that, to the best of its knowledge and belief, no nominee shareholders are acting in concert with any other person in relation to the related party transaction.